tepkool01/lob_homework/README.md

 #### Structural Improvements
 - Add a better logging utility for the backend
 - API layer abstraction, i.e. API Gateway, based on OpenAPI standards with swagger
-- 100% statement and branch coverage, testing of the API contract
+- 100% statement and branch coverage, testing of the API contract (models)
+- More adaptable model conforming to standards
 - front-end framework built with best practices, skeleton structure appropriate, separation of client/server
 - potentially dockerize/kube/native cloud microservice the backend
 - caching of frequent lookups to reduce DB load
 - potentially using sockets for performance improvement
-- sanitization of inputs for security
 - API key, and relevant security headers
 - System logging of requests
 - Pipeline tests, DAST for security, fuzzers, edge testing